Tussilago: Description

 Coltsfoot is a perennial herbaceous plant that spreads by seeds and rhizomes.
 Tussilago is often found in colonies of dozens of plants.
 The flowers, which superficially resemble dandelions, bear scale-leaves on the long stems in early spring.
 The leaves of coltsfoot, which appear after the flowers have set seed, wither and die in the early summer.
 The flower heads are of yellow florets with an outer row of bracts.
-The plant is typically 10–30 cm in height.
+The plant is typically 5–15 cm in height.
 The leaves have angular teeth on their margins.

 Distribution

-Coltsfoot is widespread across Europe, Asia, and North Africa, from Svalbard to Morocco to China and the Russian Far East.
+Coltsfoot is widespread across Europe, Asia, and North Africa, from Svalbard to Morocco and eastward to China and the Russian Far East.
 It is also a common plant in North and South America where it has been introduced, most likely by settlers as a medicinal item, or to provide early blooms for honeybees.
 The plant is often found in waste and disturbed places and along roadsides and paths.
 In some areas it is considered an invasive species.

 Comparing dandelion with coltsfoot, in early May.
 The dandelion is just blooming, but the coltsfoot has already gone to seed.
 Note that the coltsfoot has no leaves yet.